keyestudio/KS4038-KS4039-Robot-Arm-Microbit-Learning-Kit/docs/4. MakeCode-Microbit Robot Arm Projects/Project/Project16.md

-# Project 16：Read the Joystick
+# Project 16 Read the Joystick

 ------